Visit Get Help to find a medical professional or indoor environmental professional.

 Dr. Jill Carnahan, Flatiron Functional Medicine One of a growing cadre of doctors who have gained expertise in treatment of biotoxin illness, ISEAI Board Member Dr Carnahan, MD offers videos and blog posts that provide exceptionally clear guidance for patients.
 See the excellent blog post, Your Definitive Mold Clean Up Guide.

-Mold Illness Made Simple This self-paced 8 module, 18 unit online course for patients and indoor environmental professionals is offered by ISEAI Board Member Dr Sandeep Gupta, MD.
+Mold Illness Made Simple 2 This self-paced online course for patients and practitioners is offered by ISEAI Diplomate Member Dr. Sandeep Gupta, MD.
 Dr Gupta treats patients suffering from biotoxin illness.
-The website includes blog posts and interviews with experts.
+The website includes free content such as blog posts and interviews with experts and thought leaders in the field.

 Paradigm Change This site, maintained by Lisa Petrison, offers thoughtful blog posts and a rich collection of resources for people seeking to learn about mold illness, including a long list of doctors who treat biotoxin illness.

-Toxic Mould Support Australia Resources and FAQs for Australian and New Zealanders dealing with biotoxin illnesses including mould illness/CIRS.
+Toxic Mould Support Australia Resources and FAQs for Australians and New Zealanders dealing with biotoxin illnesses including mold illness/CIRS.

 Support and information groups on biotoxin illness